-Network and build relationships within the industry including with those who make the hiring decisions for the type of role you are pursuing.
+2. Network and build relationships within the industry including those who make the hiring decisions for the type of role you are pursuing.

-See other roles that may be even more suitable to your natural abilities that you could not see before you began working in the industry.
+3. See other roles that may be even more suitable to the natural abilities that you could not see before you began working in the industry.

 If after further, investigation it is clear that it is impossible to get entry into a particular job type in any way shape or form other than by completing formal career change education, then it is important that this new career change training complements an individual’s existing innate abilities and motivations.

 Formal Career Change Education Should Complement Your Innate Abilities